johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Usage: java Tig diff <filename>

 Parameters:
-- <filename>: The file to compare.
+- filename: The file to compare.

 Workflow:
 1. Checks if the file exists in the working directory and habs been committed before.
 If not, it terminates with an error.